Skip to content

 ts

-import { interval, timeout, idle, createPoll } from "astal/time"
+import { interval, timeout, idle, createPoll } from "ags/time"

-You can use javascript native setTimeout or setInterval they return a GLib.Source instance.
-Alternatively you can use these functions provided by Astal, which return an AstalIO.Time instance.
+You can use JavaScript native setTimeout or setInterval functions which return a GLib.Source instance.
+Alternatively you can use these functions provided by AGS, which return a Timer instance.

 Interval